 Application deadline: Priority deadline is March 15 th; All students applying after March 15 th will be considered for entry on a rolling basis.

 Health requirements.
 Immunization Policy of CMU requires students enrolled at Central Methodist University for the first time to have documented proof of measles immunity, a recent tetanus/diphtheria booster, and complete a questionnaire screening for tuberculosis.
 This documentation is required prior to class attendance.

-Student’s applying to the Athletic Training program must provide vaccination records for Measles, Mumps, and Rubella (MMR), Tetanus, and submit proof of Hepatitis B and Hepatitis C vaccination.
+Students applying to the Athletic Training program must provide vaccination records for Measles, Mumps, and Rubella (MMR), Tetanus, and submit proof of Hepatitis B and Hepatitis C vaccination.
 Students failing to show proof of MMR, Tetanus, and Hepatitis B and C vaccinations may be admitted to the ATP but will not be allowed to start clinical rotations until proof is confirmed.
 Immunizations for Hepatitis A, Meningococcal, and an annual flu vaccine is highly recommended for all ATP students.
 It is possible that a particular facility may require additional screening requirements before being allowed to begin a clinical observation/rotation.
 Students must be aware that exemptions for any reason may affect clinical rotation placement.
 The situation could occur where the student would be unable to complete the clinical course and thus be unable to complete the requirements of the AT program.
-Students must provide proof of a physical examination to ensure that they are physically capable of handling the duties required to complete the competencies for athletic training knowledge and skill acquisition.

 Athletic Training Program Non-Discriminatory Policy